gustavgb/ivan/packages/ivan-web/src/content/getting-started.md

 Notice that style components define a local stylesheet, which is compiled according to the [sass indented syntax](http://sass-lang.com/documentation/file.INDENTED_SYNTAX.html).

 Save this file in the source folder, perhaps inside components/ and call it whatever you like.
-In IVAN, file names are only for the sake of the developer.
+In Ivan, file names are mostly for the sake of the developer.

 ## Extending style components